SKom2/kotlin-js-text-editor/README.md

 ### References

-The structure of the project and its initialization is borrowed from this helpful video:[Full stack React App](https://www.youtube.com/watch?v=HEH57g-UP4Q&pp=ygUNa290bGluIGpzIGFwcA%3D%3D)
+The structure of the project and its initialization is borrowed from this helpful video: [Full stack React App](https://www.youtube.com/watch?v=HEH57g-UP4Q&pp=ygUNa290bGluIGpzIGFwcA%3D%3D)